annaesvensson/yellow-help/1-en/page.md

 ## Want to ask questions?

 Something doesn't work as expected?
 Looking for more information?
 There's a good chance that your question has already been answered.
 If not, describe what you want to do and which problems you have.
-Our community is a place to help each other.
+The Datenstrom community is a place to help each other.
 Where you can ask and answer questions.
 [Learn more about contributing](contributing-guidelines).